 Avoid Using Food As A Reward

 When encouraging your kids to eat healthily, you may be tempted to use foods like candy or chocolate as a reward.
 While this strategy may work short-term, it can damage their relationship with food as they grow up.
-Using unhealthy food as a reward makes kids want it, even more, making them feel like dessert is something they need to work hard for.
+Using unhealthy food as a reward makes kids want it even more, making them feel like they need to work hard for dessert.
 Moreover, you may give them dessert every night, which won’t be good for their health.
 Instead, focus on offering them healthy snacks without pressure.

-Another fantastic way to show kids your love for healthy food is to eat together at least once a day.
+Another fantastic way to show kids your love for healthy food is to eat together at least once daily.
 It is essential to create a pleasant atmosphere so children can associate food with pleasure and happiness.
 This will also allow you to spend quality time with your family and discuss fun things over dinner.
 Remember to listen to your child and respond to their needs.
-For example, if they let you know they are hungry, ensure you offer them healthy snacks, even if it’s not time for dinner.
+For example, if they tell you they are hungry, ensure you offer them healthy snacks, even if it’s not time for dinner.

 Prepare Kid-Friendly Healthy Snacks

 There are many ways to prepare nutritious snacks that your kids will love.
+Looking at these toddler lunch ideas, you can see countless options.
 Be sure to look for energy-boosting recipes to bridge the gap before dinnertime.
 For example, you can make a batch of chickpea fritters or prepare healthy oatmeal cookies.
 You can also use any leftovers for breakfast or put them in your kids’ lunchboxes as a nice treat.
 Be sure to go grocery shopping with your kids to learn more about nutrition.
-Talking about foods such as fruits, vegetables, dairy, and grains will make them see the importance of healthy eating.
+Talking about fruits, vegetables, dairy, and grains will make them see the importance of healthy eating.

 Let Go Of Perfection